ocundale/notesfromgaia/content/publishers/tag-integration-guides/brightcove.md

 6. Other settings can be left as the defaults, so click *Save*.

 {{% notice tip %}}
-Further information on controlling advertising with Cue Points is available in the Brightcove documentation: https://support.brightcove.com/displaying-ads-using-ad-cue-points
+Further information on controlling advertising with Cue Points is available in the <a href="https://support.brightcove.com/displaying-ads-using-ad-cue-points" target="_blank">Brightcove documentation</a>
 {{% /notice %}}

 #### Adding your QUASAR tag to the player